kube-vip/kube-vip/testing/e2e/README.md

 not contend for a host-network port.
 Metrics tests also require `curl` in the node image.
 Keep metric assertions focused on stable behavior and use label selectors instead of depending on the ordering of Prometheus samples.

+## Metric-based E2E assertions

+The fault and matrix suites use the helpers above to validate both functional behavior and observability.
+Metric checks are capability-gated booleans: if a selected metric is not exported by the kube-vip image, only that metric assertion is omitted.
+Functional fault injection, VIP ownership, routing, and traffic assertions always continue and can still fail the scenario.

+The assertion layer provides these common checks:

+* control-plane and service fault recovery leaves leader, watcher, election, and VIP-address gauges at their expected steady-state values;
+* loop gauges are sampled twice with a gap, so a transient healthy scrape does not hide a leaked goroutine;
+* VIP, route, BGP, and egress operation counters change when a fault exercises the corresponding path and remain quiet during steady state;
+* watcher-restart counters increase only when a watcher actually restarts;
+* matrix conformance checks include leader state, active service count, and per-node loop liveness in addition to functional connectivity.

+When adding a metric assertion, prefer `hasMetricCapability` (or its label-aware variants) before the assertion, and use `CounterSumDelta` for a counter where `op`/`result` labels intentionally match multiple series.
+Use `assertEventuallyStableMetric` for gauges that must remain at a value after recovery.
+Capability helpers must never call `Skip`.